PyBioProx/PyBioProx.github.io/index.md

 The smallest PD measurment represents the PD<sub>min</sub>, the largest PD measurment represents the Hausdorff Distance, the mean PD measurement represents the PD<sub>mean</sub>.

-# Downloading and launching the GUI
+# Installing the GUI

 The following steps describe how to install the PyBioprox GUI

 1. The PyBioProx GUI requires Python to be installed on your computer.
 We reccomend using the [Anaconda](https://www.anaconda.com/products/individual) distribution of Python for this.
-While more light-weight versions of Python can also be [installed](https://www.python.org/downloads/), we have had fewer issues with running PyBioProx when using the Anaconda installation.
+While more light-weight versions of Python can also be [installed](https://www.python.org/downloads/), we have had fewer issues with installing the PyBioProx GUI when using Anaconda.
 If you choose to not use the Anaconda installation, ensure that Python is added to the [PATH](https://datatofish.com/add-python-to-windows-path/).

-2. Click the 'Download Zip File' button on the left hand of this page, save to the Desktop and Extract to a new folder on the Desktop named 'PyBioProx'
+2. Once Anaconda/Python is installed, click the 'Download Zip File' button on the left hand of this page, save the zip file to the desktop and Extract to a new folder on the desktop.
+Rename this folder 'PyBioProx'.

-3. Open Anaconda Prompt (or 'Command Prompt' if not using Anaconda), you will see something like the below where `(base) C:\Users\jdeed>` is replaced with your user location.
+3. Open Anaconda Prompt (or 'Command Prompt' if not using Anaconda), you will see something similar to the image below where `(base) C:\Users\jdeed>` is replaced with your username.
 ![](images/blank-prompt.png)

 4. Navigate to the PyBioProx folder using the `cd` command.
-This can be done in windows by typing `cd ` then dragging the PyBioProx folder into Anaconda
-Prompt and executing (press enter)
+This can be done in windows by typing `cd` followed by a space, followed by the address of the PyBioProx folder (dragging the PyBioProx folder into Anaconda Prompt will automatically copy the folders address into Anaconda Prompt) and executing (enter).
 ![](images/cdpybioprox-prompt.png)

 - The command line should now read with the location of the folder